Modern history of Saudi Arabia: Khalid's reign: 1975–1982

 Part of the response of the royal family involved enforcing a much stricter observance of Islamic and traditional Saudi norms in the country (for example, the closure of cinemas) and giving the Ulema a greater role in government.
 Neither entirely succeeded as Islamism continued to grow in strength.
 King Khalid empowered Crown Prince Fahd to oversee many aspects of the government's international and domestic affairs.
 Economic development continued rapidly under King Khalid, and the kingdom assumed a more influential role in regional politics and international economic and financial matters.

 During the 1970s and 1980s more than 45,000 Saudi students per year went to the United States, while more than 200,000 Americans have lived and worked in the Kingdom since the discovery of oil.

-A tentative agreement on the partition of the Saudi-Iraqi neutral zone was reached in 1981.
-The governments finalized the partition in 1983.

-King Khalid died in June 1982.
+A tentative agreement on the partition of the Saudi-Iraqi neutral zone was reached in 1981, and the governments finalized the partition in 1983.
+Meanwhile, King Khalid died in June 1982.